 Roddy Biggs is a proud LGBTQ advocate working to end bullying and suicide.
 When he came out as gay at age 12, he experienced bullying and a lack of support.
 That did not cause Roddy to give up.
 He went on to lead his high school and college GSA, and worked with local organizations to facilitate numerous trainings on diversity and inclusion.
 Roddy now works to promote the message that life gets better, and it is important to never give up.

 Alex Cooper (she/her/hers)

 When she was only 15, Alex Cooper’s life changed when she came out to her Mormon family as a lesbian.
 Her parents took her to Utah where, for eight months, she was subjected to dangerous “conversion therapy” practices.
 That was seven years ago.
-Now, in her new book, Saving Alex, she writes: “My story is not an easy one to tell.
+Now, in her new book, Saving Alex, she writes: “My story is an easy one to tell.
 No one should be beaten, or be told that God doesn’t want them, or be sent to dangerous so-called ‘conversion therapy’ because they are gay.
 No family should feel they have to choose between their faith and their child.”
-Today Alex uses her voice to speak out against the dangerous practice of so-called “conversion therapy.”
-Alex lives in Portland, Oregon, with her girlfriend, and works on behalf of a children’s charity.
+Today, Alex uses her voice to speak out against the dangerous practice of so-called “conversion therapy.”
+Alex lives with her girlfriend in Portland, Oregon, and works on behalf of a children’s charity.

 Adriana Ibanez (she/her/hers)